Wednesday, June 7, 2023

 ✔️ Avoid Repeating Achievements Already Found on Your Resume

-The essay should show your personal qualities, such as leadership, willingness to take risks, individual growth, teamwork, and anything else that’s not already in your application.
+Your college essay should show your personal qualities, such as leadership, willingness to take risks, individual growth, teamwork, and anything else that’s not already in your application.

-✔️ You Don’t Always Have to Use the Thesaurus
+✔️ You Don’t Always Have To Use the Thesaurus

 ✔️ Highlight the Positives but Leave Your Ego Behind